 According to memory tuning Gurus, you can pick only 2 of them at a time.

-- If you want high throughput and low latency, then footprint will increase.
+- If you want good throughput and latency, then footprint will degrade.

-- If you want high throughput and low footprint, then latency will increase.
+- If you want good throughput and footprint, then latency will degrade.

-- If you want low latency and low footprint, then throughput will degrade.
+- If you want good latency and footprint, then throughput will degrade.

 Throughput and Latency can be obtained from analyzing Garbage collection Logs.
 Upload your application’s Garbage Collection log file in http://gceasy.io/ tool.
 This tool can parse Garbage Collection logs and generates Throughput and Latency indicators for you.
 Below is the screen shot from the http://gceasy.io/ tool showing the throughput and latency: